-Distribute: Give each pair about twenty cards randomly chosen from the set of one hundred.
-Each set should be mixed and placed between the two students.
+Distribute: Give each pair roughly 10 cards.
+Place the cards in a stack face down between pairs.
 Ask students not to touch the cards until you say so.

 Announce the rules of the challenge:

 - No talking during the challenge

-- The goal is to put the cards in order as quickly as possible
+- The goal is to get the cards in a line, face up, in number order

 - When you are done, a team member should say "Done!" and the teacher will give the team a time